Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Iced Coffee Drinks – Base Recipe

-There are so many recipes out there that it is virtually impossible to cover all of them, but if you know the base idea/recipes of how to make cold coffees, you are all set to explore new flavor combinations and hopefully have enjoyable experiences.
+There are so many recipes out there that it is virtually impossible to cover all of them.
+Still, if you know the base idea/recipes for making cold coffees, you can explore new flavour combinations and hopefully have enjoyable experiences.

 Flavored Iced Coffee

-This is a base recipe for many other flavored coffees, the only thing you have to change is the flavor modifiers/syrups and the type of coffee (espresso or cold brew).
+This is a base recipe for many other flavoured coffees; you only have to change the flavour modifiers/syrups and the type of coffee (espresso or cold brew).

 Always use strong coffee, as the lower temperatures influence the perceived strength of the aroma.